STAIRlab/sees/docs/library/1_Modeling/ND_Material/soil/378-Manzari Dafalias Material.md

 </tr>
 </tbody>
 </table>

-<p>The material formulations for the Manzari-Dafalias object are
+> The material formulations for the Manzari-Dafalias object are
-"ThreeDimensional" and "PlaneStrain"</p>
+> `ThreeDimensional` and `PlaneStrain`

 <hr />